Miracle in Cell No. 7 (2019 Philippine film)

-Miracle in Cell No. 7 is a 2019 Filipino drama film directed by Nuel Crisostomo Naval and starring Aga Muhlach, Xia Vigor and Bela Padilla.
-The film is based on the 2013 South Korean film of the same name directed by Lee Hwan-kyung.

-The film revolves around Lito (Aga Muhlach), a mentally challenged man who was wrongfully accused of killing the daughter of Secretary Yulo (Tirso Cruz III) as well as his attempt to maintain relations with his own daughter Yesha (Xia Vigor) through the help of his fellow inmates.
+Miracle in Cell No. 7 is a 2019 Filipino drama film directed by Nuel Crisostomo Naval from a screenplay written by Mel Mendoza-del Rosario, based on the 2013 South Korean film of the same name directed by Lee Hwan-kyung.
+Starring Aga Muhlach, Xia Vigor and Bela Padilla, the story follows Lito, a mentally challenged man who was wrongfully accused of killing the daughter of Secretary Yulo as well as his attempt to maintain relations with his own daughter, Yesha, through the help of his fellow inmates.

-Distributed and produced by Viva Films, the film premiered on December 25, 2019, as one of the eight official entries to the 2019 Metro Manila Film Festival.
+Produced and distributed by Viva Films, the film premiered on December 25, 2019, as one of the eight official entries to the 45th Metro Manila Film Festival.